[Last updated 8 July 2020, not all charts]

 Traffic volumes declined over the second half of March 2020, as more restrictions were introduced, students stopped attending schools and universities, and workers were asked to work from home if possible.

-School holidays started early (on Tuesday 24 March) although many students stayed home in the last days of term.
-School resumed on Wednesday 15 April with most students remote learning at home.
+The autumn school holidays started early (on Tuesday 24 March) although many students stayed home in the last days of term 1.
+School resumed on Wednesday 15 April with most students remote learning at home until late May when some returned.

-There are variances by day type and by week, so here is a chart looking changes by day of the week, relative to the first two weeks of March 2020:
+There are regular variances by day type (eg Fridays generally having the most traffic), so here is a chart looking changes by day of the week, relative to the first two weeks of March 2020:

 At their lowest, weekday volumes went down around 40%, while weekend volumes went down more like 50%.